 - There is no unified contact channel throughout the company.

-- Complicated cost optimization.
+- Complicated cost optimisation.